ikemeo/Finance-Tracker-App/replit.md

 ## Overview

-This is a full-stack portfolio dashboard application built with React, Express, and PostgreSQL.
-The application provides a comprehensive view of financial accounts, holdings, and activities across multiple investment providers (E*TRADE, Robinhood, Fidelity).
-It features a modern UI built with shadcn/ui components and Tailwind CSS, with real-time data visualization and portfolio analytics.
+This is a comprehensive full-stack portfolio dashboard application built with React, Express, and PostgreSQL.
+The application provides a complete view of financial portfolios including traditional brokerage accounts (E*TRADE, Robinhood, Fidelity), real estate investments, and venture/angel investments.
+It features a modern UI built with shadcn/ui components and Tailwind CSS, with real-time data visualization and comprehensive portfolio analytics across all asset classes.

 ## User Preferences